Submillimeter radiation as the thermal component of the Neupert Effect: Introduction

 We present in this work a peculiar event where submillimeter emission can be interpreted as the thermal component of the Neupert effect.
-We show that the 212 GHz time profile is very different from the time profiles at HXR and MW, that it does not show the typical impulsive phase \citep{Kruckeretal:2013}, and that its time evolution is in agreement with both Equations (\ref{eq:neupert}) and (\ref{eq:neupertD}).
-Differently from other events \citep{Luthietal:2004a,Luthietal:2004b,Trottetetal:2011,Trottetetal:2015} the submillimeter time-extended time evolution is not well correlated with SXR.
+We show that the 212\, GHz time profile is very different from the time profiles at HXR and MW, that it does not show the typical impulsive phase \citep{Kruckeretal:2013}, and that its temporal evolution is in agreement with both Equations \ref{eq:neupert} and \ref{eq:neupertD}.
+In contrast to other events \citep{Luthietal:2004a,Luthietal:2004b,Trottetetal:2011,Trottetetal:2015} the submillimeter time-extended temporal evolution is not well correlated with SXR.